tauri-apps/wry/README.md

 event_loop.run_app(&mut app).unwrap();
 ```

-If you also want to support Wayland too, then we recommend you use [`WebViewBuilderExtUnix::new_gtk`] on Linux.
+If you also want to support Wayland too, then we recommend you use [`WebViewBuilderExtUnix::build_gtk`] on Linux.
 See the following example using [`tao`]:

 ```rust